Essex High School (Vermont)

 Essex High School (EHS) is a public secondary school located in Essex Junction, Vermont.
 The school's sports team is the Hornets, and the school's colors are blue and gold.
 Essex High School is the second largest high school after CVU and is the largest secondary technical school in Vermont.
 Enrollment in 2021 was 1,251.
-It is ranked #2,672 among all high schools nationwide.
+It is ranked #2,174 among all high schools nationwide as of 2026.

 History

 The school was established in 1957 as Essex Junction High School.
 In 1970, a new, larger campus was constructed about 1 mi away, containing both the high school and a technical center.
 This new campus was named the Essex Junction Educational Center (EJEC), while the former building became Albert D. Lawton Middle School.
 In the 1990s, the school's name was changed to Essex High School to reflect the two communities it served, Essex and Essex Junction.

 The original EJHS building was designed for future expansion by the addition of a second story.
 However, when more classrooms were needed in the 1980s, new building codes required any renovations to bring the entire old building up to code, at great cost.
 A new two-story "C wing" and senior courtyard were added to the east side instead.
 In 2002, a new library and media center were built east of the C wing.
-In 2014 a small "Maker Space" was opened in the library.
+As of 2026, the library contains an A/V lab, a maker-space, a computer lab, two classrooms, and two conference rooms.

 Like many other schools in the state (namely, Burlington High School) EHS currently faces risk of being shut down due to having polychlorinated biphenyl (PCB) levels above Vermont's screening standard.
 EHS could be forced to rebuild its school in an entirely new location.